 ID Theft Resources

-While prevention is the best solution to Identity Theft, you need to know what to do if you become a victim of Identity Theft.
+While prevention is the best protection against Identity Theft, knowing what to do if it happens is the difference between being a victim and not.
 Below are five steps to take immediately if you think your identity has been stolen:

 Step 1: Freeze Your Credit Report